Saint Lucia national rugby union team

 The Saint Lucia national rugby union team represents Saint Lucia in the sport of rugby union.
 Saint Lucia have thus far not played in a Rugby World Cup, but have participated in qualifying tournaments.
-They are classed as a tier-three nation by the International Rugby Board (IRB).
+They are classed as a tier-three nation by World Rugby.

 History

-Saint Lucia played their first international friendly in 2008 against Dominican Republic which they lost 16-12 with tries coming from Tom Hotan and Andy Bucana.
+Saint Lucia played their first international friendly in 2008 against Dominican Republic, which they lost 16-12 with tries coming from Tom Hotan and Andy Bucana.
 They won their first ever match in 3 years against Cayman Islands 33-0.
-They also got to the quarter-finals of the American Rugby Cup.
+They also reached the quarter-finals of the American Rugby Cup.
 They were knocked out by Brazil 25-3.
-They also got crushed 87-0 against Canada which they could not stop James Pritchard, Connor Braid and young Tyler Ardron.
-James Pritchard kicked 43 points.
-Also 20 year old Taylor Paris got the man of the match.
-They also lost 52-5 against Uruguay and Chile.
+They were also defeated 87-0 by Canada, whose team featured James Pritchard, Connor Braid and Tyler Ardron.
+They lost 52-5 against Uruguay and Chile.